iotaledger/introduction-docs/docs/guides/token_migration.md

 :::note

-Firefly will initially only be available on desktop operating systems such as: macOS, Linux, and Windows and not support migrations for Ledger devices or using a Ledger device.
+Firefly will initially only be available on desktop operating systems such as: macOS, Linux, or Windows and will not support migrations for Ledger devices or using a Ledger device.

 :::